 Manhattan Streamlines Store Inventory Management

-Expanded RFID capabilities in its store solution improves inventory accuracy, automates store processes and reduces labor costs

-/EIN News/ -- NEW YORK, Jan.
-15, 2023 (GLOBE NEWSWIRE) -- Today at the NRF Big Show, Manhattan Associates Inc. (NASDAQ: MANH) unveiled its vision for an RFID-powered store.
+NEW YORK, Jan.
+15, 2023 (GLOBE NEWSWIRE) -- Today at the NRF Big Show, Manhattan Associates Inc. MANH unveiled its vision for an RFID-powered store.
 Manhattan Active® Omni suite has expanded its support of RFID tags for automating and streamlining the inventory counting, receiving, picking, checkout, return and exchange processes.
 With this new solution, retailers can make more accurate promises, increase conversion rates and maximize inventory exposure for selling.

 Retailers are increasingly depending on their stores to fulfill both in-store and online orders.
 However, their ability to do so is often hindered by poor store inventory accuracy, which often falls below 70%.
 In fact, a recent Manhattan survey found that only 3% of U.S. retailers believed they had an accurate view of inventory in stores and across their distribution network.